NSO-developer/nso-gitbook/administration/management/high-availability.md

 ### Node Names and Certificates <a href="#ch_ha.raft_names" id="ch_ha.raft_names"></a>

 Each node in an HA Raft cluster needs a unique name.
-Names are usually in the `ADDRESS` format, where `ADDRESS` identifies a network host where the NSO process is running, such as a fully qualified domain name (FQDN) or an IPv4 address.
+Names are composed of multiple parts but are usually configured in the format of a simple `ADDRESS`, which identifies a network host where the NSO process is running, such as a fully qualified domain name (FQDN) or an IPv4 address.

-Other nodes in the cluster must be able to resolve and reach the `ADDRESS`, which creates a dependency on the DNS if you use domain names instead of IP addresses.

-Limitations of the underlying platform place a constraint on the format of `ADDRESS`, which can't be a simple short name (without a dot), even if the system is able to resolve such a name using `hosts` file or a similar mechanism.
+Other nodes in the cluster must be able to resolve and reach the `ADDRESS`, which creates a dependency on the DNS if you use domain names instead of IP addresses. `ADDRESS` also cannot be a simple short name (without a dot), even if the system is able to resolve such a name using `hosts` file or a similar mechanism.

+The full node name contains node id and port in the format of `ID@ADDRESS:PORT`, such as `ncsd@192.0.2.1:4570`.

 You specify the node address in the `ncs.conf` file as the value for `node-address`, under the `listen` container.
-You can also use the full node name (with the “@” character), however, that is usually unnecessary as the system prepends `ncsd@` as-needed.
+You can also use the node name (with the "@" character), however, that is usually unnecessary as the system prepends `ncsd@` as-needed.
+The non-default port value can also be specified in the `ncs.conf`.

 Another aspect in which `ADDRESS` plays a role is authentication.
 The HA system uses mutual TLS to secure communication between cluster nodes.
 This requires you to configure a trusted Certificate Authority (CA) and a key/certificate pair for each node.
 When nodes connect, they check that the certificate of the peer validates against the CA and matches the `ADDRESS` of the peer.

-{% hint style="info" %}
-Consider that TLS not only verifies that the certificate/key pair comes from a trusted source (certificate is signed by a trusted CA), it also checks that the certificate matches the host you are connecting to.
-Host A may have a valid certificate and key, signed by a trusted CA, however, if the certificate is for another host, say host B, the authentication will fail.
-{% endhint %}

-In most cases, this means the `ADDRESS` must appear in the node certificate's Subject Alternative Name (SAN) extension, as `dNSName` (see [RFC2459](https://datatracker.ietf.org/doc/html/rfc2459)).

-Create and use a self-signed CA to secure the NSO HA Raft cluster.
-A self-signed CA is the only secure option.
-The CA should only be used to sign the certificates of the member nodes in one NSO HA Raft cluster.
-It is critical for security that the CA is not used to sign any other certificates.
-Any certificate signed by the CA can be used to gain complete control of the NSO HA Raft cluster.

-See the [examples.ncs/high-availability/raft-cluster](https://github.com/NSO-developer/nso-examples/tree/6.7/high-availability/raft-cluster) example for one way to set up a self-signed CA and provision individual node certificates.
-The example uses a shell script `gen_tls_certs.sh` that invokes the `openssl` command.
-Consult the section [Recipe for a Self-signed CA](high-availability.md#recipe-for-a-self-signed-ca) for using it independently of the example.

-Examples using separate containers for each HA Raft cluster member with NSO system installations that use a variant of the `gen_tls_certs.sh` script are available and referenced in the [examples.ncs/high-availability/hcc](https://github.com/NSO-developer/nso-examples/tree/6.7/high-availability/hcc) example in the NSO example set.

-{% hint style="info" %}
-When using an IP address instead of a DNS name for node's `ADDRESS`, you must add the IP address to the certificate's dNSName SAN field (adding it to iPAddress field only is insufficient).
-This is a known limitation in the current version.
-{% endhint %}

 The following is a HA Raft configuration snippet for `ncs.conf` that includes certificate settings and a sample `ADDRESS`: